veepee-oss/influxdb-relay/README.md

 ## Overview

-Maintained fork of [influxdb-srelay][overview-href] originally developed by InfluxData.
-Replicate InfluxDB data for high availability.
+Maintained fork of [influxdb-relay][overview-href] originally developed by InfluxData, with aditions from https://github.com/veepee-moc.
+Refactored to add advanced data routing, transforamation and filtering.

-**Be careful, we have deeply changed the configuration file syntax.**
+**Be careful, we have deeply changed the configuration file syntax from both versions original from influxdata and also from veepep-moc.**

 ## Description

-This project adds a basic high availability layer to InfluxDB.
-With the right architecture and disaster recovery processes, this achieves a highly available setup.
+This project adds an advanced routing layer to any HTTP based InfluxDB queries.

 ## Tested on